 This is great news for zero clients, as most VDI Zero Clients are based of embedded Linux.
 As soon as major vendors update their firmware to the latest VMware Horizon Client, we should start seeing Microsoft Teams Optimization on VDI Zero Clients.

-This guide will show you to install Microsoft Teams and deploy Microsoft Teams VDI Optimization on VMWare Horizon for Manual Pools, Automated Pools, and Instant Clone Pools, for use with both persistent and non-persistent VDI.
+This guide will show you to install Microsoft (Classic) Teams and deploy Microsoft Teams VDI Optimization on VMWare Horizon for Manual Pools, Automated Pools, and Instant Clone Pools, for use with both persistent and non-persistent VDI.
 This guide works for Microsoft Teams on Windows 10 and Windows 11, including the new Windows 11 22H2.

 Before Microsoft Teams VDI Optimization, VMware’s RTAV (Real-Time Audio-Video) was generally used.
 This offloaded audio and video to the VMware Horizon Client utilizing a dedicated channel over the connection to optimize the data exchange.
 With minor tweaks (check out my post on enhancing RTAV webcam with VMware Horizon), this actually worked quite well with the exception of microphone quality on the end-users side, and high bandwidth requirements.